imanghafoori1/laravel-decorator/README.md

 Like a python snake swallowing a deer whole and wraps around it's body !

-After that the snake becomes capable to eat and digest grasses :herb: but only if the deer is still alive.
+After that the snake becomes capable to eat and digest grasses :herb: because it has a deer inside it.

 Technically, A `"Decorator"` :